-If you’re hurt in a car, truck or motorcycle accident and it was someone else’s fault, you’d naturally expect the other person’s policy to pay your medical bills.
+If you’re hurt in a car, truck, or motorcycle accident, and it was someone else’s fault, you’d naturally expect the other person’s policy to pay your medical bills.
 Since they caused the accident, they should be responsible for your injuries and other damages, right?

 Additionally, the other driver’s coverage company might refuse to pay for treatments you receive that they feel were unnecessary.

 If you have health insurance, it's wise to use it to pay your medical bills as they're incurred.
 Why?
 Depending on the severity of the accident, it's possible to rack up thousands of dollars in medical expenses.

 Will Using Your Own Health Coverage Save You Money?

 Your health insurance company has a contractual agreement with your medical providers and the company usually pays only a portion of the fee charged; the remainder of the fee is discounted.

-When your claim is finally settled, your health insurance company will ask for reimbursement (it’s called subrogation).
+When your claim is finally settled, your health insurance company will ask for reimbursement (called subrogation).
 The reimbursement amount from a subrogation is usually less than was actually paid to the doctors, hospitals, etc.

-How Does Having a Personal Injury Attorney Make a Difference?
+Does Having an Attorney Make a Difference?